Linkurious/ogma-oracle-parser/docs/getting-started.md

 ## Create your Graph Database

-You can have a look at our [example](./example), which allows you to visualize a sample SQL database in minutes with Docker compose.
+You can have a look at our [example](./example), which allows you to visualize a sample property graph in minutes with Docker compose.

 Oracle provides great tutorials/resources on how to create your graph database:

 - [Tutorial](https://oracle-base.com/articles/23c/sql-property-graphs-and-sql-pgq-23c)
 - [Quick start guide](https://docs.oracle.com/en/database/oracle/property-graph/23.4/spgdg/sql-property-graph.html#GUID-70485837-3FFC-4B1E-AD3E-B9B61AC525A1)

-## Add some functions to SQL server
+## Add some functions to Oracle Database 23c

-Once you have your database is set, you will need to add [ORA_SQLGRAPH_TO_JSON](https://raw.githubusercontent.com/oracle/apex/23.2/plugins/region/graph-visualization/optional-23c-only/gvt_sqlgraph_to_json.sql) and [CUST_SQLGRAPH_JSON](https://docs.oracle.com/en//database/oracle/property-graph/23.3/spgdg/visualizing-sql-graph-queries-using-apex-graph-visualization-plug.html#GUID-A48C808E-52BD-4E6D-8AB9-4AF88811990D) functions to your SQL server.
+Once you have your database is set, you will need to add [ORA_SQLGRAPH_TO_JSON](https://raw.githubusercontent.com/oracle/apex/23.2/plugins/region/graph-visualization/optional-23c-only/gvt_sqlgraph_to_json.sql) and [CUST_SQLGRAPH_JSON](https://docs.oracle.com/en//database/oracle/property-graph/23.3/spgdg/visualizing-sql-graph-queries-using-apex-graph-visualization-plug.html#GUID-A48C808E-52BD-4E6D-8AB9-4AF88811990D) functions to your Oracle Database 23c.
 This will allow you to select vertices/edges in your database in JSON format.

 ```sh
 sqlplus -s USER/PASSWORD@localhost:1521/SESSION @/path/to/script/sqlgraph-to-json.sql